Federal Work Study Overview

 - Create a tailored resume for each job applied for.

 - Address your cover letter to the hiring manager of the department for which you are applying.
-You'll always find the contact info for the department at the bottom of each job posting.
+You should find the contact info for the department at the bottom of each job posting.
+If not, please contact Emily Fiore.

 - Complete the Careers@USF general application and check for spelling and grammar errors.
 Don't leave any fields blank - use N/A if necessary.